 Most of the attractions in Nicosia are largely concentrated around and in the old city.
-The city is surrounded by a star-shaped picturestique wall which has its moat now converted to a nice park.
+The city is surrounded by a star-shaped picturesque wall which has its moat now converted to a nice park.
 You will take home a great experience by just wandering in the city even though some of the old buildings are crumbling and derelict.
-Nicosia is home to a number of museums starting with the Cyprus Museum which has a convenient café to catch some refreshments.
-Other museums are the Byzantine Museum, National Struggle Museum, Leventis Municipal Museum, Nicosia Municipal Arts Centre, Museum of the History of Cypriot Coinage, Ledra Observatory Museum, The Cyprus Classic Motorcycle Museum and a few more others.
+Nicosia is home to several museums starting with the Cyprus Museum which has a convenient café to catch some refreshments.
+Other museums are the Byzantine Museum, National Struggle Museum, Leventis Municipal Museum, Nicosia Municipal Arts Centre, Museum of the History of Cypriot Coinage, Ledra Observatory Museum, The Cyprus Classic Motorcycle Museum, and a few more others.

 Sporting activities are also a key aspect of attractions in Nicosia especially football.
-You might be lucky to stumble on Cyprus National Football team playing a match with a local or international team.
+You might be lucky to stumble on the Cyprus National Football team playing a match with a local or international team.
 Horse racing and tennis are also two highly treasured sporting activities in the city as well.
-There is so much to do in Nicosia such as exploring the city streets, visiting traditional Cypriot cafes and sampling the Cypriot coffee to visiting green line and others.
-Clubbing is also highly treasured in Nicosia giving the city one of the most admired night life.
-Clubs such as Scorpios club, Sfinakia club and zoo club are great places to spend a great night out with friends during your vacation in Cyprus.
+There is so much to do in Nicosia such as exploring the city streets, visiting traditional Cypriot cafes, and sampling the Cypriot coffee to visiting green lines and others.
+Clubbing is also highly treasured in Nicosia giving the city one of the most admired nightlife.
+Clubs such as Scorpios club, Sfinakia club, and zoo club are great places to spend a great night out with friends during your vacation in Cyprus.